 - Automatic delivery note archiving

 Since the benefits are clear now, the only thing that lacks is the right solution.
 With the overview of your incoming goods provided by d.velop delivery note for SAP ERP, you know right away when a delivery has arrived in the decentralized warehouse.
-The delivery can be checked and the corresponding material document for the delivery can entered directly into SAP and then posted.
+The delivery can be checked and the corresponding material document for the delivery can be entered directly into SAP and then posted.
 You can find all the information on our page about the digital procurement process in SAP.